WongLynn/btctxt/README.md

 7. The email address you wish to send your alert to.
 For verizon it is [9digitnumber]@vtext.com
 8. The proportional change in price you'd wish to be notified at.
 0.1 implies BTCtxt will view a 10% change in price as an alert worthy event.
 9. The amount of time (in seconds) BTCtxt should wait between checking the price.
 180 implies 180 seconds between checks.
-11. The currency you want to monitor.
+10. The currency you wish to monitor.

-    These values will be substituted into the string concatanation:
+    This value will be substituted into the string concatanation:

     "https://api.bitcoinaverage.com/ticker/global/" + currency + "/last"

-     So, be sure to verify you are producing a valid URL using your provided arguments by visiting the site beforehand.
+     So, be sure to verify you are producing a valid URL by visiting the site beforehand.

 ##(Option 2) Partly from a config file/ partly from commandline
 > Example: